Freedom From Addiction – ACT Intervention

 Interventions are now a mature and proven method for the “others”, the “concerned others”, to affect a profound change, such that a previously resistant person will say yes to an offer of appropriate and planned treatment.

-The principles of effective intervention are the same, however the details of each vary depending on the client and the addiction patterns.
+The principles of the effective intervention are the same, however, the details of each vary depending on the client and the addiction patterns.
 View the condition as treatable, remove the enabling, operate as a supportive group, keep dignity and love at the heart of the process whilst learning new communication tools and methods.